Uncategorized

 Participants also suggested that pressure be put on the state Houses of Assembly to assent to bills regarding local government autonomy.

-Responding to this, Prince Edegbuo of Alone said the campaign for local government autonomy continues and hinted that a massive campaign will be launched on Twitter.
-Edegbuo, therefore, encouraged all to join Alone and partners in this “storm” as well as other social and traditional media campaigns for local government autonomy.
+Responding to this, Prince Edegbuo of Social Action said the campaign for local government autonomy continues and hinted that a massive campaign will be launched on Twitter.
+Edegbuo, therefore, encouraged all to join Social Action and partners in this “storm” as well as other social and traditional media campaigns for local government autonomy.
 This he believes will give room for accountability of the local government system and improved service delivery.

 While the moderator of the event, Comrade Jaye Gaskia thanked panellists and participants for their contributions to the program, he reminded all that local government autonomy is a must and so is inclusive governance.
 He, therefore, urged all to rise up and defend the local government.